USS Bataan (LHD-5): 2011: Libya and Italy

-2014: Air Campaign in Iraq
+2014: Air campaign in Iraq

 During the 2014 air campaign against the Islamic State in Iraq and Syria, AV-8B Harriers from Bataan participated in reconnaissance missions and at least one air strike, including the first use of Marine Corps ordnance against an ISIS-controlled target.

 2016: Mark VI patrol boat operations

 In May 2016, Bataan conducted well deck operations with the Mark VI patrol boat, demonstrating the capability to launch and dock the 85 ft patrol boat with an amphibious assault ship.
-This was the first time the Mark VI operated out of an LHD and the second time it operated out of a well deck overall.
+This was the first time the Mark VI operated out of an LHD, and the second time it operated out of a well deck overall.

-2020: Iran's Increasing threat and tensions
+2020: Iran's increasing threat and tensions

-After killing Iranian Major General Qasem Soleimani of the Islamic Revolutionary Guard Corps (IRGC), commander of the Quds Force, which is designated a terrorist organization by the United States, the Bataan was retasked to head to the Middle East to be on standby for operations.
+The Bataan served as an operations center for activities in the Persian Gulf after the assassination of Iranian Major General Qasem Soleimani of the Islamic Revolutionary Guard Corps.
+The ship was tasked to be on standby for potential retaliation from Iran and Iranian-backed paramilitary forces such as Hezbollah or Houthis.

 2022

-On 19 January 2022, Bataan completed a sixteen-month maintenance at Norfolk.
+On 19 January 2022, Bataan completed a 16-month maintenance at Norfolk.

+2023: The Red Sea Crisis

+On 10 July 2023, Bataan ARG, comprising Bataan, USS Carter Hall (LSD-50), and USS Mesa Verde (LPD-19), departed Norfolk for a scheduled deployment.
+On 11 October 2023, while operating in the Persian Gulf Bataan, with the 26th Marine Expeditionary Unit (Special Operations Capable), along with Carter Hall, were ordered to leave exercises off Kuwait to potentially sail to the Mediterranean due to the ongoing Gaza war.
+The Bataan and Carter Hall operated in the Red Sea from October to December 2023 before transiting the Suez Canal north to the eastern Mediterranean Sea.